nverchev/drytorch/docs/tutorials/metrics_and_losses.md

 * **Metric:** Assesses model performance as a proxy for the overall goal.
 * **Loss:** Optimizes the model parameters to improve metric assessments.

-DRYTorch allows, and often **implements** by default, using losses as metrics.
+DRYTorch allows using losses as metrics, but not vice versa.

 ### Protocols